-- CR19.1.
+CR20.1.
 It is the responsibility of the assistant referees to ensure that equipment is set out in accordance to the rules for all teams, pairs or individuals.
-Assistant referees will raise their flags if they have concerns about the positioning of any equipment.
-The referee will not start the race if any assistant referee has their flag raised. - CR19.2.
-The Referee may stop and rerun a race if equipment used in any lane is found to be significantly different to that used in other lanes or if it is set up in a way that may give an advantage to a team, pair or individual. - CR19.3.
+Assistant referees will raise

+- CR20.2.
+The Referee may stop and rerun a race if equipment used in any lane is found to be significantly different to that used in other lanes or if it is set up in a way that may give an advantage to a team, pair or individual. - CR20.3.
 The centre of all bins, cones, and poles should be placed as close as possible to the centre of the mark.
 Where this is not possible they must not be placed in such a way as to shorten the race distance.
 Poles must be vertical whilst the tops of Bins and cones must be horizontal to the ground.
 The centre of boards (jousting and balloon) must be placed as close as possible to the centre of the mark with the long sides at 90° to the changeover line.
-Balloon boards must also be flat on the ground. - CR19.4.
-Loose equipment should be placed flat on the floor on or behind the centre of the mark parallel to the changeover line unless games rule specifies otherwise.
-Where not specified for the game, orientation is optional and equipment should be separated equally and not touching. - CR19.5.
+Balloon boards must also be flat on the ground. - CR20.4.
+Loose equipment should be placed flat on the ground on or behind the centre of the mark parallel to the changeover line unless games rule specifies otherwise.
+Where not specified for the game, orientation is optional and equipment should be separated equally and not touching. - CR20.5.
 All equipment within a cone can be orientated in any direction as long as one end of each item is touching the ground within the cone.